HeyPublisher/amazon-book-store/README.md

 * First, drag the 'Amazon Book Store' widget to your sidebar.
 * Where prompted, set the "Title" you want displayed above the widget
 * Input your Amazon "Affiliate ID" and the Country representing the affiliate program you belong to.
 (Default is 'United States')
-* Select how many product images you want displayed in the widget, 1 or 2.
+* Select how many products you want to offer for sale at one time within the widget, 1 or 2.

 **Configure the ASIN pool**

-Now navigate to 'Settings' -> 'Amazon Book Store' and add the ASINs for the products you want to be displayed in the widget.
+Navigate to 'Settings' -> 'Amazon Book Store' and add the ASINs for the products you want to be displayed in the widget.
+See [What are ASINs](http://www.amazon.com/gp/seller/asin-upc-isbn-info.html) for more information.
 There are two categorizations of settings:

-* POST Specific:  If set, these products will be displayed when users are reading the designated POST.
+* POST Specific:  When set, these products will be offered for sale when users read the associated POST.
-* Default: If the request is to a POST that does not have specific ASINs defined, then the widget will display products from this group.
+* Default: If the request is to a POST that does not have specific ASINs defined, the widget will display products from this group.

 **Wow - that was easy!**